 9. Bounce rate

-Bounce rate measures the percentage of users who viewed your landing page and left without taking action.
-When it comes to PPC, a high bounce rate suggests that the user’s expectation didn’t match what they actually saw on the landing page.
+When it comes to PPC, a high bounce rate suggests that the user’s expectations didn’t match what they saw on the landing page.

 Why you should care about bounce rate: High bounce rates help you identify ads and landing pages that may not be aligned.
-By reviewing these assets and optimizing them, you can potentially improve conversions.
+By reviewing these assets and optimizing them, you can improve conversions.

 10. Attribution tracking

-Attribution tracking helps you see which ad campaigns play a role in the PPC customer journey.
 While the customer may convert on one specific ad, that doesn’t mean they didn’t see and consider other ads that contributed to their decision to convert.

 Most attribution models give conversion credit to the final click.
 However, this doesn’t account for any other types of PPC campaigns that may have assisted in that conversion.